Sangrene/cachenado/README.md

 # Cachenado

 Cachenado is a small caching utility which allows you to connect a store / stage manager and function results.
-There is no true cache included in this library.
-Instead Cachenado has an included cache which map references to your store key with functions hash.
+There is no data cache included in this library.
+Instead Cachenado has an included mapping cache which references your store key with functions hash.

 ## Install